EGIS On-Campus Admissions

 Additional fees information

 All course costs are covered by the tuition fee.
-This includes full electronic versions of the course notes, core text books, an iPad for on-campus students, field trips and any day trips arranged as part of the course.
+This includes full electronic versions of the course notes, core text books, field trips and any day trips arranged as part of the course.

 Students should budget additional funds sufficient to cover living expenses such as accommodation, travel to and from the university, food, clothing and leisure pursuits.